-- 2. Is supported by thread_tick in Pintos. - 3.
+- 1. The average wait time is less that that of FCFS for the same workload. - 2.
+Is supported by thread_tick in Pintos. - 3.
 It requires pre-emption to maintain uniform quanta. - 4.
 If quanta is constantly updated to become the # of cpu ticks since boot, Round Robin becomes FIFO. - 5.
 If all threads in the system have the same priority, Priority Schedulers must behave like round robin. - 6.
-Cache performance is likely to improve relative to FCFS.
-F confect - 7.
+Cache performance is likely to improve relative to FCFS. - 7.
 If no new threads are entering the system all threads will get a chance to run in the cpu every QUANTASECONDS_PER_TICKNUMTHREADS seconds.
 (Assuming QUANTA is in ticks). - 8.
-This is the default scheduler in Pintos - 9.
-It is the fairest scheduler \sim
+This is the default scheduler in Pintos

-TF-overhead w/
+F - overhead w/ switchy